hardyyb2/react-templates/CONTRIBUTING.md

 - **Create your repo** :

   - Create a repo in your own Github account and select _use as a template_ option
-  - Make changes to your repo by following your own design pattern and commit style.
+  - Make changes to your repo by following your own design pattern and commit style (don't forget to add **Contact Creator** option for a way to contact you).
     > Note - Please ensure to use the best design patterns in the respected language as well as a good folder structure.
     >  Please justify in the directory READMEs why you chose a particular structure
   - Once you are ready with the repo, clone this (react-templates) repo and create a new branch with the name